Slug-Boi-ITU-Repositories/Dense-Dino-Nuggets/README.md

 Then the minitwit application is available on `localhost:8080`, Prometheus at `localhost:9090`, and Grafana at `localhost:3000`.

 ### Running the monitoring for production
-This setup assumes that the minitwit system is allready running and accessable.
+This setup assumes that the minitwit system is already running and accessable.
 Edit the `./prometheus/prometheus_prod.yml` file so that the target matches the running minitwit.

 The production setup assumes that the folders `./prometheus_data` and `./grafana_data` exists localy from the current directory.
 Make sure to create these first and set the permissions like this: